Deploying your first integration

 That's it!
 You're all set up and ready to go.

 Inside your Igloo digital workplace, place an Integrations widget on a page and select Edit to configure it.
-Select your repository from the Integration Library dropdown, and you should see ig-deploy-hello-world with a green Igloo icon as shown in the figure below (Fig 5.1)
+Select your repository from the Integration Library dropdown, and you should see Hello World Example with a red Igloo icon as shown in the figure below (Fig 5.1)

-Select ig-deploy-hello-world and then select Update to add the integration to the page.
+Select Hello World Example and then select Update to add the integration to the page.
 Next, publish the page by scrolling to its bottom and selecting Publish Page.
 You can now view the integration in your digital workplace.

 See How to create a theme to learn more about how you can host a theme in Azure so that it's available in your digital workplace's Theme Library.